 Create a New End Table from an Old Bar Stool

-Edited by Jmgf, Eng, Olivia, Emmanuel M. Lardizabal and 1 other
+Edited by Jmgf, Eng, Olivia, Emmanuel M. Lardizabal and 3 others

-Creating your very own end tables is one way of maximizing your old materials and enhancing your personal creativity.
-Make something new and exciting out of the materials that you have gathered and let your inner you radiate even though the furniture that you have picked out for your rooms.
+Creating your very own end tables is one way of maximizing old materials and enhancing your personal creativity.
+Make something new and exciting out of things you already have around your house, and let the inner, creative you radiate even though the furniture that you have picked out, or adapted for your rooms.

 - 1THINGS YOU'LL NEED:Advertisement

 - Wooden Top (either a square or circle, according to your preferences)

 - 2TO PREPARE:Advertisement

 - Visualize the style you would like to incorporate into your end table.
 Note that it should also go well with your house or room's over-all theme.